 Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

-The aim of this step is to go through four things you can do to share and market your blog.
-We will look at:
+The aim of this step is to go through five things you can do to share and market your blog:

 As Clive Thompson stated in Smarter Than You Think: How Technology is Changing Our Minds for the Better,